unlight/asmt-javascript-questions/README.md

 - How do you usally deal with perfomance issues?
 - What kind of perfomance issues do you know?
 - Which tools you use to trace them?
-- Which technices you know or applied to solve memory leaks?
+- Which techniques do you know or applied to solve memory leaks?
 Describe some of your personal experience in solving such issues.
 - What is the memory leak?
 What are the reasons of memory leaks?
 What kind of coding errors can cause them?
 - What tools do you use while improving performance?
 - How did you know that the performance improved?
 - Which memory leaks have you ever found and what tools did you use to find them?
-- How do you usally deal with perfomance issues?
-- What kind of perfomance issues do you know?
-- Which tools you use to trace them?
 - Which technices you now or applied to solve memory leaks?
 Describe some of your personal experience in solving such issues.
 - How do you understand that you need to improve performance of your application?
 How do you convince client that you need to do this.
 - How would you improve website load time / performance?